spiritinlife/spiritinlife.github.io/_posts/2014-08-02-Implementing-hanging-rack-clothes-js-canvas.markdown

 So now we can implement our camera  as rectangle.
 Next we define our camera class.
-Camera has its own world coordinates xView,yView , viewport width and height and world width and height So we create two rectangles one that has the camera viewport and one that has the cameras world(actually the whole world-there is no other world just the cameras).
+Camera has its own world coordinates xView,yView , viewport width and height and world width and height So we create two rectangles one that has the camera viewport and one that has the camera's world(actually the whole world-there is no other world just the camera's).
 We also define one function :
--updateViewport uses the HangingRack.controls left and right to interpolate the xView and yView by a speed of 200/FPS when they are pressed.It also performs a trick that will be  explained  later so that we can identify touches (for mobile compatibility).It also checks if the the viewport is in the world after the change and if it is not it forces it to be.
+-updateViewport: which uses the HangingRack.controls left and right to interpolate the xView and yView by a speed of 200/FPS when they are pressed.It also performs a trick that will be  explained  later so that we can identify touches (for mobile compatibility).It also checks if the the viewport is in the world after the change and if it is not it forces it to be.

 {% highlight javascript %}